airbrain-org/fire_trainer/README.md

 - The number of training and validation files must be evenly divisible by 10.
 - Development of the training source code was performed on a Windows PC with VSCode, used for execution and setting break points.

+# Left off:
+- Add the code needed to save the training weights for the lowest validation loss.
+  Consult Keras book for sample code.
+- Time for false positive testing on actual aerial stills?